ColitoBandito/cs4412-project-Collin/README.md

 Speechiness (> 0.26) is the definitive marker for the "Lyrical/Hip-Hop" segment.
 • Synthesis: This expansion confirms that our unsupervised clusters are grounded in clear, hierarchical audio rules that were previously obscured in the 2D PCA plot.

+6 EXECUTIVE SUMMARY
+The aim of this project is to look into the objective "audio fingerprints" of over 130,000 Spotify tracks in order to categorize them differently than traditional genre labels.
+By using the data mining techniques of K-Means clustering and PCA, the study finds four distinct mood
+profiles: Party, Acoustic, Dark and Lyrical.
+An important finding, confirmed from a Decision Tree Audit, showed that Valence (musical positivity) is the primary root split for musical classification.
+This supposes how a song makes you respond emotional is the driver of that songs identity.
+While DBSCAN validation gives confirmation that all tracks belong in a dense, continous cloud rather than rigid groupings, the identified mood profiles still give a solid framework for creating recommendation engines that are in alignment with a user’s real time emotional state.
+7 CONCLUSION
+7.1 Summary of Findings
+This study successfully mapped the underlying structure of Spotify’s audio structure by moving past genre labels and into more data-driven classification.
+Through the use of unsu- pervised learning on audio features, distinct Mood Profiles emerged that reflect consistent patterns in how tracks are constructed.
+The analysis shows that Energy and Acousticness primarily define the physical intensity of a track, while Valence operates as the key driver of emotional interpretation.
+Together, these features form a reliable foundation for distinguish- ing how music both sounds and feels
+7.2 Domain Implications
+Being able to mathematically define these mood-based segments has potentially significant implications for streaming platforms.
+A shift from the traditional genre approach to a more mood centric framework allows recommendation systems to better align with user context.
+Instead of only matching historical preferences, platforms can begin to account for a user’s current state or activity, whether that be studying, focusing, or socializing.
+This creates the potential for recommendation engines that are more adaptive or reflective of real time user intent.